chatphrase/caress/README.md

 ## Understanding the DB layout

-Due to the labyrinthine and chaotic evolution of this project, the different stages and states of connection in offeranswer.js use many different formats of key names in Redis with meanings that vary dependent on the values of other keys.
+Due to the labyrinthine and chaotic evolution of this project, the different stages and states of connection in caress use many different formats of key names in Redis with meanings that vary dependent on the values of other keys.
 Here's a guide: